Olamijuwon/Revenue-Analysis-of-Products-in-North-wind/README.md

 - Deleting of empty coloumns and removing of columns not needed for analysis.
 - Data cleaning and formatting.
   - - Creating of Calendar Date Auto and connecting it to the date column in the data model.

+## Exploratory Data ANalysis

+Key questions;
+-Showing Total sales by budget, last month, last year , last target this was done using Dax.
+-Showing sales by continent.
+-What is the average Sales Amount by Employee?
+-Show sales representative that hits the highest target.
+-Sales target by order month and title.

+## Data Analysyis